Assistive Technology Training

 Assistive technology can be a real game changer for people with vision loss, increasing access to information and providing tools to minimize obstacles in workplace and educational settings.

 At Helen Keller Services for the Blind (HKSB), instructors will help you to identify the technological devices and software that best meet your needs and teach you how to use them.
-You’ll learn from experts in the field, including trainers who are blind or visually impaired—people who know firsthand the challenges you face.
+You’ll learn from experts in the field, including trainers who are blind or have vision loss—people who know firsthand the challenges you face.

 Training is available at our Assistive Technology Centers (ATCs) in Brooklyn, Hempstead and Ronkonkoma, New York.
 HKSB also offers follow-up training and support via on-site tech services in workplace and academic settings.